Bears edge Vikings 21-19 on Piñeiro FG with 10 seconds left

 UP NEXT

-Bears: Regroup for 2020, with the offense leading the list of needed upgrades.
-They don't have a first-round draft pick, sent previously to the Raiders for Khalil Mack, but they have an extra second-rounder that came in that trade last year.
+Bears: Regroup for 2020, with the offense the top priority for upgrades.
+They don't have a first-round draft pick, sent previously to the Raiders for OLB Khalil Mack, but they have an extra second-rounder that came in that trade last year.